-Rince the chickpeas and allow to drain properly.
+- Rinse the chickpeas and allow them to drain properly.

-When cooked sprinkle some salt, freshly ground black peeper, the crushed and chopped garlic, turmeric powder, the zaatar powder, fennel seeds.
+- When cooked sprinkle some salt, freshly ground black pepper, crushed and chopped garlic, turmeric powder, zaatar powder, fennel seeds.
 Add the chickpeas and the dry nettles.
 Toss and cook for an extra 3-4 minutes.
 When finished, place in a large bowl to cool.

 - Meanwhile, pat dry the aubergines with a paper or kitchen towel to wipe all the released juice or simply squeeze them in your hands.
 In a separate pan or the same pot/frying pan after being used to cook the beans and the courgette, add 1/2 tbsp coconut oil.
 Cook the aubergines on both sides on medium fire.
 Do not add salt as they have absorbed most of the sprinkled salt already.
 When all cooked add to the chickpeas and give a good old toss.